neillturner/terraform-aws-lambda-scheduler/README.md

 Default is gmt. local time is for the AWS region.

 ### security_group_ids
 list of the vpc security groups to run lambda scheduler in.
 Defaults to [].
+Usually this is sufficent.

 ### subnet_ids
 list of subnet_ids that the scheduler runs in.
 Defaults to [].
+Usually this is sufficent.